hyochan/hackatalk-website/docs/development/features.md

 ```

 1. 1-1 private chat
-   * User select one user when creating `Channel`.
+   * Users select one user when creating `Channel`.
 2. M-M private chat
-   * User create channel with multiple users.
+   * Users create a channel with multiple users.
      > Note that the private channel will not be created again if the same list of users already exists in the `Channel`.
 3. M-M public chat
-   * User create channel with only the name of channel.
+   * Users create a channel with only the name of channel and recieve a unique id.
      > Note that this can be duplicated (name, list of users ...).

 <br/>
+A `Membership` is a [single table inheritance](https://en.wikipedia.org/wiki/Single_Table_Inheritance) where `Users` manage the alert mode and `Owner` of the chatroom manages user’s role.

-When `User` creates `Channel`, he or she will create `Membership`.
-This will manage the `role` of each user in the `Channel` as well as `alertMode`.
+The `User` that creates a `Channel` is the `Owner`.
+The `owner` manages the `role` of each user in the `Channel` as well as the `alertMode`.
 The `alertMode` allows you to `mute` specific channel or change the sound mode to `vibrate`.
+Individual users can also manage the ownership.
 Their relationship as in [RDBMS](https://techterms.com/definition/rdbms) looks like below.

 <img src="https://user-images.githubusercontent.com/27461460/89128370-3b676600-d530-11ea-9c10-e2d133fed021.png" width="400"/>
 <br/>